Tardigrade-nx/SlitherlinkNX/README.md

 * d-pad: move cursor
 * X/A/B/Y: draw a line, then a cross, then nothing, in the corresponding direction
-* L + X/A/B/Y: draw a cross, then a line, then nothing, in the corresponding direction
+* L/ZL + X/A/B/Y: draw a cross, then a line, then nothing, in the corresponding direction
-* R: undo previous action
+* R/ZR: undo previous action
 * +: open menu, allowing to: retry, save state, or quit

 ## Installation